 Industrial CT

-X-ray CT scanners are primarily classified into two main categories: medical and industrial.
+X-ray CT scanners are broadly categorized into two types: medical and industrial.

 - Medical CT scanners

-- To create a 3D image, the X-ray tube aand detector rotate around the patient.
-This process requires a high X-ray output (high dose rate) for a very short exposure time to minimize motion artifacts and complete the scan quickly.
+- To achieve this, the X-ray tube and detector rotate around the patient at high speed.
+This requires a high X-ray output (high dose rate) for a very short duration to capture images quickly.

 - Industrial CT scanners